The INSTITUTE for BIRD POPULATIONS

 • Many ecologically important plants require pollination by birds, especially hummingbirds, in order to successfully reproduce.

-In addition, bird watching and related eco-tourism is a major economic force in many parts of the country.
+In addition, bird watching and related eco-tourism is a major economic force in many parts of the world.
 On a less quantitative level, birds provide humans with pleasure, joy, and spiritual inspiration merely by their presence.

-But perhaps the most important reason to study birds is to further our understanding of the ecosystems that support all life on earth, including humans.
 To continue to live sustainably and have a healthy planet, we must understand how the natural systems on which we depend function.
 Birds are a critical element to nearly every ecosystem on earth, and their fate is intertwined with ours.

 Photo Credits: Top of Page, Keith Williams; Right Column Top, academia.dk; Right Column Bottom, Smudge 9000